sho-obum/sdc-grv/README.md

 ##  Changes Made ##
--Made a new interface using bootstrap 5 in red white theme.
+*Made a new interface using bootstrap 5 in red white theme.
--Changed with the previous interface which was made in 2015.
+*Changed with the previous interface which was made in 2015.
--Added Navbar
+*Added Navbar
--Made interface charismatic by adding doodles
+*Made interface charismatic by adding doodles

 ## Things to do ##
--Add Stories section (imp)
+*Add Stories section (imp)
--Remove previous css and files which are not useful -Sort and make the code more readable
+*Remove previous css and files which are not useful *Sort and make the code more readable
--Separate js scripts and css files from main index file
+*Separate js scripts and css files from main index file